-(1) The RSUs granted to our named executive officers were granted on February 5, 2019 for Cedric Pech and on March 18, 2019 for the other named executive officers under the 2016 Plan (see "Outstanding Equity Awards at Fiscal Year-End" below).

-(2) For Messrs.
-Ittycheria, Horowitz and Gordon, the amounts represent the threshold (50%), target (100%) and maximum (150%) annual cash bonus award amounts under our fiscal year 2020 annual cash bonus plan.
+- (1) The time-based RSUs granted to our named executive officers were granted to Messrs.
+Ittycheria, Gordon, Pech and Horowitz on February 27, 2020 and on June 29, 2020 for Mr. Porter under the 2016 Plan.
+The PSUs granted to our named executive officers were granted to Messrs.
+Ittycheria and Gordon on April 7, 2020 under the 2016 Plan pursuant to the Senior Leadership Equity Bonus Program (see "Outstanding Equity Awards at Fiscal Year-End" below). - (2) Amounts represent the threshold (50%), target (100%) and maximum (150%) annual cash bonus award amounts under our fiscal year 2021 annual cash bonus plan.
 For Mr. Pech, our Chief Revenue Officer, the amount represents his target bonus amount under our sales variable compensation plan.
-Compensation for Mr. Pech was paid monthly, based on the achievement of corporate sales goals set by the compensation committee at the beginning of the fiscal year.
-Actual payouts are reported in the "Summary Compensation Table" in the "Non-Equity Incentive Plan Compensation" column.
+Compensation for Mr. Pech was paid quarterly, based on the achievement of corporate goals and sales targets set at the beginning of the fiscal year.
+For Mr. Porter, who was employed for a portion of the fiscal year, these amounts represent the annualized amounts; his actual bonus opportunity was prorated based on his employment start date.
+Actual payouts are reported in the "Summary Compensation Table" in the "Non-Equity Incentive Plan Compensation" column. - (3) Amounts represent the threshold, target and maximum number of shares that could be earned pursuant to the Senior Leadership Equity Bonus Program in lieu of fiscal year 2021 non-equity incentive compensation.